virgenherrera/angular-code-challenge/README.md

     * Clean the input __value__ as well any validation errors by removing `is-invalid` and `invalid-feedback` Classes from it's dom nodes.

 ## Multiply Component
-Will "listen" data issued by `Input Component` and implement the following behaviors:
+The `Input Component` must "listen" and implement the following behaviors:
 * Assign `multiplicand` property from `environment.multiplicand`.
 * Assign `multiplier` property from received value.
 * Take __multiplier__ and  __multiplicand__ property to  calculate `factor` property.